XvisionAS/fieldtwin-open-libraries/profile-tools/README.md

 In the case where FieldTwin holds the full drilling path of a well bore but not all of that path is relevant for flow assurance, an optional `from` object can be added to the input data.
 This could be set to the location of the top or bottom perforation, for example.
 It is specified as a depth value and how to interpret the depth (as MD or TVD from sea level).

-When a `from` location is set, the exported profile will begin at that point.
+When a `from` location is set, the exported profile will begin from the point in the well bore path closest to that location.

 Example input: